 It is presumed that committee discussion at the orals will result in the need for additional revisions and clarifications in the final document.
 It is expected, however, that any such proposed revisions will be minor, that the forms indicating approval of the dissertation can be signed at the meeting, and that the committee can assign to the advisor the responsibility of verifying that appropriate final revisions have been made.
 In the event that major revisions are requested, no vote is taken at the time of the orals or forms signed.
 The advisor shares the changes requested by the committee in writing, copying members of the committee.
 You are allowed one revision cycle to address the concerns of the committee.

 Upon completion of the final changes, a vote is taken if still necessary.
-No more than one dissenting vote is acceptable in certifying the candidate to receive the PhD degree.
+A majority of the Committee must approve.
 If the examination is unsatisfactory, at least one semester or summer session must elapse before the Final Examination is repeated.
 A new request Form 8 must be submitted.

-If the examination is satisfactory, forms are completed and signed using the date of the oral defense as the date of completion.
-The ENE Graduate Office will provide the major professor with a file containing these forms.
+If the examination is satisfactory, online forms are completed and signed using the date of the oral defense as the date of completion.
+The ENE Graduate Office will provide the major professor with a file containing rubrics for the final exam.
 The major professor must report the results and return all signed forms of the Final Examination to the ENE Graduate Office without delay (within 24 hours) after the examination has been taken.
 The Graduate School exam form will be signed by the Chair of the Graduate Committee and returned to the Graduate School only when all the rubric forms have been completed.
 The final exam report must be received by the Graduate School before the last week of classes of the academic session.

 Exam forms include: